Trauma Therapy Services in Singapore

 How Art Therapy Can Help

-Why is it so important to seek treatment and process trauma responses if talking about trauma is not recommended?
+Why is it so important to seek therapy treatment and process trauma responses if talking about trauma is not recommended?

 Therefore, the best way to help people who have experienced trauma is to let them express their feelings and experiences without talking about them.